Eric Haase Player Props: Tigers vs. Rangers

 Eric Haase At The Plate

-- Haase has five doubles, two home runs and 12 walks while batting .235.
+- Haase is batting .230 with five doubles, two home runs and 13 walks.

-- He has hit a home run in two of 41 games played this season, and in 1.3% of his plate appearances.
+- He has homered in two of 42 games played this season, and in 1.3% of his plate appearances.

-- Haase has picked up an RBI in 19.5% of his games this season, with more than one RBI in 7.3% of his games.
-He has also produced three or more runs in one contest.
+- Haase has driven home a run in eight games this season (19.0%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.